In recent months, the UK has witnessed a concerning rise in youth unemployment.

 Take, for example, the story of Habib Mudhide, a young man who has faced repeated rejections in his job search despite his qualifications .

-His experience is emblematic of many young people who find themselves stuck in a cycle of precarious employment and limited opportunities.
+His story mirrors that of many young people trapped in unstable work and limited opportunities.

 Similarly, Faisa Ali Tarabi, a 24-year-old with a master’s degree, has applied for over 2,000 jobs without success.